 Using the validated flight dynamics model, a model for the airplane was created in the FlightGear Flight Simulator as shown in the figure below.

-Figure 4.
+Fig. 4.
 Twin-engine model in FlightGear simulator

 As discussed below, the data required for the neural network training was generated using the FlightGear model of the airplane.